The Master Gardeners of Bell County

 Bell County Master Gardeners hold monthly meetings on the second Wednesday of each month at 11:00am at the Bell County Texas Agrilife Extension Classroom at 1605 N. Main St., Belton.
 A social gathering time before the meeting begins at 10:30 am.
 Monthly meetings include a business meeting followed by an educational session.
 These educational sessions qualify for one hour of continuing education for Master Gardeners.
 All Master Gardeners and the public are invited to attend.

-Watch for the date of our Spring Sale!
+The Spring Plant Sale was March 29, 2014.
+Thanks to everyone who came out, it was a beautiful day and we had a great sale.
 This helps us purchase materials for our training and educational efforts, demonstration garden plants and materials, and other miscellaneous items.
 No funds are used to pay volunteers nor are these funds used for anything not related to our mission.
 We would like to thank you for your help to support horticultural education efforts in Bell County.

 Click on the following file to print the form for membership background checks:

 Click on the following PDF file to print